II. THE PROKARYOTIC CELL: BACTERIA

 - Movie of an encapsulated bacterium resisting engulfment by a neutrophil.
 Phagocytosis. © James Sullivan, author.
 Licensed for use, ASM MicrobeLibrary.

-3. Role of Glycocalyx in Adhering to and Colonizing Environmental Surfaces
+3. Role of the Glycocalyx in Adhering to and Colonizing Environmental Surfaces

 The glycocalyx also enables some bacteria to adhere to environmental surfaces (rocks, root hairs, teeth, etc.), colonize, and resist flushing.
 For example, many normal flora bacteria produce a capsular polysaccharide matrix or glycocalyx to form a biofilm (def) on host tissue (see Fig. 3) as discussed below.